-The liftoff of a Soyuz-2-1b/Fregat-M vehicle was scheduled for June 17, 2018, at 00:46:28 Moscow Time (5:46 p.m.
+The liftoff of a Soyuz-2-1b/Fregat-M vehicle took place on June 17, 2018, at 00:46:28.171 Moscow Time (5:46 p.m.
 EDT) from Pad 4 at Site 43 in Plesetsk.
 The rocket carried the GLONASS-M No. 56 satellite for Russia's GLONASS navigation constellation.
 Several minutes after the planned liftoff, the official Russian media confirmed that the mission had been under way.
 The Russian Ministry of Defence announced that ground assets of the Titov Main Test Center had began tracking the rocket at 00:49 Moscow Time.
 Col. General Sergei Surovkin, the chief commander of the Air and Space Forces, oversaw the launch, the Russian Ministry of Defense said.

 After several seconds of vertical ascent, the launch vehicle headed southeast to reach an orbit with an inclination of 64.77 degrees toward the Equator.
 The four boosters of the first stage separated around two minutes into the flight and were expected to fall at drop zone S-19 in the eastern section of the Arkhangelsk Region.
 Around 45 seconds later, as the vehicle left the dense atmosphere, the payload fairing protecting the satellite was to split into two halves and its fragments then were likely impact the ground at the S-20 drop zone in the Komi Republic.

 The second (core) stage of the rocket continued firing until around 4.7 minutes in flight and it separated moments after the ignition of the RD-0124 engine on the third stage.
 Moments later, the cylindrical aft section of the third stage split into three segments and separated as well.
 The core stage and the fragments of the aft section were aimed to fall at the S-21 drop zone in the Omsk Region.